Hydrangea Macrophylla (hy-DRAN-jee-uh mak-roh-FIL-uh ) are flowering shrubs that belongs to the family Hydrangeacea.

 - Lacecap Hydrangea

 This is one of the only hydrangea species that grow indoors.

-It is a popular plant due to easy-care nature and beautiful blooms that come in a number of different flower color shades including white, pink, purple, and blue.
+It is a popular plant due to its easy-care nature and beautiful blooms that come in a number of different flower color shades, including white, pink, purple, and blue.

 French Hydrangea Macrophylla Care

 Size and Growth